gracious-tech/copy.church/src/initiatives/critical-texts/index.md

 # New Testament Critical Text Ratings

 Critical Texts are reconstructions of the original writings of the New Testament.
-Most are under copyright and can't even be translated without permission.
+Here's how they rate for legal accessibility.

 <CriticalRestrictions/>